Gréta Kácsor

 Gréta Kácsor (born 24 April 2000) is a Hungarian handballer for CSM Slatina and the Hungarian national team.

 She made her international debut on 28 November 2020 against Sweden.
 She represented Hungary at the 2020 European Women's Handball Championship.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.